jctbog9/launchql/README.md

 ```

 ## <u>Testing</u>:
+LaunchQL tests using rspec and jasmine-enzyme.
+To run backend tests enter `rspec` in your terminal.
-LaunchQL tests using jasmine-enzyme.
-To run tests simply run `yarn test` in your terminal.
+To run frontend tests enter `yarn test` in your terminal.